Federal Credit for Employer Social Security and Medicare Taxes Paid on Certain Employee Tips

 Form 8846 is a Federal Other form.
 States often have dozens of even hundreds of various tax credits, which, unlike deductions, provide a dollar-for-dollar reduction of tax liability.
 Some common tax credits apply to many taxpayers, while others only apply to extremely specific situations.
 In most cases, you will have to provide evidence to show that you are eligible for the tax credit, and calculate the amount of the credit to which you are entitled.

 Historical Past-Year Versions of Federal Form 8846

-We have a total of eight past-year versions of Form 8846 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of twelve past-year versions of Form 8846 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here: